ricsam/enstore/server/README.md

 ### 1. **Run as Express Middleware**

-You can embed EnStore’s routes in your own Express app by using the middleware factory:
+You can embed Enstore’s routes in your own Express app by using the middleware factory:

 ```ts
 import express from 'express';